Health Sciences

 Requirements Accordion Open

 • Graduate certificate programs require a minimum of 12 credit hours.
-Many certificate programs require more than 12 credit hours.
+Many graduate certificate programs require more than 12 credit hours.

-A 400-level course (undergraduate course) completed at another university is not eligible for transfer credit.
+• A 400-level course (undergraduate course) completed at another university is not eligible for transfer credit.

-A minimum grade point average of 3.0 must be achieved to obtain a graduate certificate.
-No more than three units of coursework with a grade of "C" may be used in a certificate program.
+• A minimum grade point average of 3.0 must be achieved to obtain a graduate certificate.
+No more than three units of coursework with a Grade of "C" may be used in a certificate program.

-A graduate student may pursue a graduate certificate concurrently with a graduate degree.
+• A graduate student may pursue a graduate certificate concurrently with a graduate degree.
 Each graduate degree program must decide which, if any, certificate courses can be counted toward the graduate degree.

-Students who are admitted to a graduate certificate program will be eligible for the official posting of the graduate certificate to their transcripts when all applicable coursework has been successfully completed and approved by the academic unit and the Graduate College.
+• Students who are admitted to a graduate certificate program will be eligible for the official posting of the graduate certificate to their transcripts when all applicable coursework has been successfully completed and approved by the academic unit and the Office of Graduate and Professional Studies.

 Overview Accordion Closed